Siege of Dâmbovița Fortress

 The siege of Dâmbovița Fortress took place on 23 November 1473 when an army of Moldavia, led by Stephen the Great, besieged the fortress where Radu the Handsome, ruler of Wallachia, had taken refuge.

-After the loss at Vodna stream, in 18-20 November 1473, Radu the Handsome retreated to Dâmbovița Fortress (Bucharest). however he did not have time to properly organize his defence, the fortress being besieged on 23 November by the troops of Stephen the Great.
+After the loss at Vodna stream, in 18-20 November 1473, Radu the Handsome retreated to Dâmbovița Fortress (Bucharest).
+However, he did not have time to properly organize his defence, the fortress being besieged on 23 November by the troops of Stephen the Great.
 At night, the Wallachian voivode ran away from the fortress, leaving his flags, treasury, and family (his wife and his daughter, Maria Voichița whom Stephen married in 1475).
+Stephen ordered to impale 2,300 Ottoman captives.